ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 uses a [controlled
 vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type).
-Users who are logged in can choose one Other ID Type to be their “preferred identifier.”
+Users who are logged in can choose one Other ID Type to be their "preferred identifier."
 Your preferred identifier will then be the default displayed in several forms.